 Store your lotion, face toner, aloe gels, perfume, moisturizer, and eye creams in the fridge.
 Keeping them chilled will not only cool you down when you apply them, it may also help extend the shelf life of some products, especially if you live in a particularly hot or humid climate.

-Pulse points are areas of your body where you can feel your pulse through the skin because blood vessels are positioned close to the surface.
+Pulse points are areas of your body where you can feel your pulse through your skin because blood vessels are positioned close to the surface.
 Applying ice or a cold cloth to these points can help cool you down from the inside out.
 Find them in your neck, wrists, the insides of elbows and knees, the tops of your feet, the insides of your ankles, your inner thighs, and just in front of your ears.

 Get a sheet damp, then hang it over an open window.
 The hot air that passes through evaporates the water contained in the sheet, which creates a cooling air stream.